 We did run into a problem with the FairFX card not working in Red Lobster, and when we asked online, no one else had that problem in Red Lobster – but this is where your back up cash comes in useful.

-I would suggest a food budget of at least $100 a day for a couple, but if needs be, you could get away with a lot less.
+As for how much spending money you'll need for Florida?
+I would suggest a food budget of at least $100 a day for a couple, but if needs be, you could get away with a lot less with lots of money saving hacks.